tgwoodcock/hdf5view/README.md

 ## **5. Issues**

-If there are any issues, please feel free to use the [issues mechanism on github](https://github.com/marts/hdf5view/issues) to get in touch.
+If there are any issues, please feel free to use the [issues mechanism on github](https://github.com/tgwoodcock/hdf5view/issues) to get in touch.

 <br>

 ## TODO:

 * Implement dynamic loading for files larger than the available memory
-* Add documentation
+* Add tests
 * Possibly add 3D rendering, likely based on pyqtgraph